-“It’s absolutely not,” Ann agreed.
+“It is definitely not,” Ann agreed.
 She set a plate with a grilled cheese sandwich and a spoon on the table next to the crème caramelle.
 The grilled cheese was sort of pathetic in comparison.

 “All yours, Erik,” Hyacinth added, nodding.

-When Erik still looked doubtful, Mordecai added, “I can make another one for sharing, later.”
+When Erik still looked doubtful, Mordecai added, “I can make another one for sharing later.”

 That was sufficient.
 Erik was hungry.
 He was so excited about it he managed three whole bites before he forgot how to eat.

 “Wait…” I want to have more of this.
 I am not having more of it.
 What am I doing wrong?